-Username: admin Password:
+Username: admin Password: \

 5. Type a password and press Enter.
 The password is case sensitive.

-After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 405) in the User Guide for more information.
+After properly entering the password, the PDU name appears at the prompt.
+See Different CLI Modes and Prompts (on page 385) in the User Guide for more information.